-Note: When a power failure occurs, the Halt Update Bit (HT) will automatically be set to a '1.'
-This will prevent the clock from updating the TIME-KEEPER® registers, and will allow the user to read the exact time of the power-down event.
+When a power failure occurs, the Halt Update Bit (HT) will automatically be set to a '1.'
+This will prevent the clock from updating the TIMEKEEPER® registers, and will allow the user to read the exact time of the power-down event.
 Resetting the HT Bit to a '0' will allow the clock to update the TIMEKEEPER registers with the current time.
+For more information, see Application Note AN1572.